 It is understood that non-federal entities and individuals receiving DOE financial assistance awards will need sufficient time to come into full compliance with DOE's interim COI Policy.
 To provide some flexibility, DOE allows for a staggered implementation.
-Specifically, applicants selected for award negotiations must: ensure all investigators complete their significant financial disclosures; review the disclosures; determine whether a FCOI exists; develop and implement a management plan for FCOIs; and provide DOE with an initial FCOI report that includes all FCOIs (managed and unmanaged/ unmanageable).
-Recipients will have 180 days from the date of the award to come into full compliance with the other requirements in DOE's interim COI Policy.
-Prior to award, the applicant must certify that they are or will be within 180 days of the award, compliant with all requirements in the COI Policy.
+Specifically, prior to award, applicants selected for award negotiations must: ensure all Investigators complete their significant financial disclosures; review the disclosures; determine whether a FCOI exists; develop and implement a management plan for FCOIs; and provide DOE with an initial FCOI report that includes all FCOIs (i.e., managed and unmanaged/ unmanageable).
+Recipients will have 180 days from the date of the award to come into full compliance with the other requirements set forth in DOE's interim COI Policy.
+Prior to award, the applicant must certify that it is, or will be within 180 days of the award, compliant with all requirements in the COI Policy.

-xxiv.
-Data Management Plan (DMP)
+xxiii.
+Data Management Plan

-Each applicant whose Full Application is selected for award negotiations will be required to submit a DMP during the award negotiations phase.
-A DMP explains how, when appropriate, data generated in the course of the work performed under an EERE award will be shared and preserved in order to validate the results of the proposed work or how the results could be validated if the data is not shared or preserved.
+Each applicant whose Full Application is selected for award negotiations will be required to submit a Data Management Plan (DMP) during the award negotiations phase.
+A DMP explains how, when appropriate, data generated in the course of the work performed under an EERE award will be shared and preserved to validate the results of the proposed work or how the results could be validated if the data is not shared or preserved.
 The DMP must provide a plan for making all research data displayed in publications resulting from the proposed work digitally accessible at the time of publications.

-xxv.
-Fraud, Waste and Abuse
+xxiv.
+Fraud, Waste, and Abuse

-The mission of the DOE Office of Inspector General (OIG) is to strengthen the integrity, economy and efficiency of DOE's programs and operations including deterring and detecting fraud, waste, abuse and mismanagement.
+The mission of the DOE Office of Inspector General (OIG) is to strengthen the integrity, economy, and efficiency of the Department's programs and operations, including deterring and detecting fraud, waste, abuse, and mismanagement.
 The OIG accomplishes this mission primarily through investigations, audits, and inspections of DOE activities to include grants, cooperative agreements, loans, and contracts.